 For middle-class parents, such results should be a wake-up call.
 School-quality problems are not just limited to poor inner cities.
 Every child -- rich, poor, and middle-class like -- should have the right to a good education.
 If the neighborhood public school isn't providing it, the child should be able to go somewhere else.

-Lance Izumi is Koret senior fellow and senior director of education studies at the Pacific Research Institute.
-He is the author of PRI's five-state series of "Not as Good as You Think" studies.
+Lance Izumi is Koret senior fellow in education studies and senior director of the Center for Education at the Pacific Research Institute.